TTRAN70/Weather/README.md

-# Welcome to my Weather App!
+# Welcome to my Neon Weather!

 <a name="readme-top"></a>